bloominstituteoftechnology/Sprint-Challenge--Blockchain-DS-Trees/blockchain/README.md

 Your task is to use your knowledge to write a mining program, similar to the ones you have been working with, to mine coins for the Lambda Blockchain.

-The Lambda blockchain server works the same as the demos this week, _but it uses a DIFFERENT Proof of Work Algorithm._
+The Lambda blockchain server works the similar to the demos this week, _but it uses a DIFFERENT Proof of Work Algorithm._

 Multi-Ouroboros of Work Algorithm
     - Find a number p' such that the last six digits of hash(p) are equal